Welcome to Cedar Class (Year 1)

 Here is all of the other areas of the curriculum that we will be exploring this term…

-PSHE – My Happy Mind, relationships and changing me
+PSHE – My Happy Mind, Being me in my world and celebrating differences.

 Homework